 What I'm Doing Now

-This "now" page was inspired by my dear friend and sometimes-boss, Derek Sivers.
+This "now" page was inspired by my favorite human and former boss, Derek Sivers.

 This page was last updated Jan 17, 2024.